Appdynamics/websphere-mq-monitoring-extension/README.md

 Use Case
 --------

-The WebSphere MQ monitoring extension can monitor multiple queues in multiple Websphere MQ queue managers.
+The WebSphere MQ monitoring extension can monitor multiple queues in multiple Websphere MQ queue managers parallely.

-This monitor reports the following metrics for each queue manager:
+This monitor can report the specified metrics (Configurable) for queue managers:

-Maximum queue depth
-Current queue depth for each queue.

 The MQ Monitor currently supports IBM Websphere MQ version 7.x.
 It may work with other Websphere MQ versions but it has not been tested in those environments.